Umbragloom/website/content/posts/tutorials/Set_Up_Vim.md

 suggestions that i have used are :

 1. The vim documentation.
-2. the following youtubers / channels: (Luke Smith)[https://www.youtube.com/channel/UC2eYFnH61tmytImy1mTYvhA], (ThePrimeagen)[https://www.youtube.com/channel/UC8ENHE5xdFSwx71u3fDH5Xw], and (Thoughtbot)[https://www.youtube.com/user/ThoughtbotVideo]
+2. the following youtubers / channels: [Luke Smith](https://www.youtube.com/channel/UC2eYFnH61tmytImy1mTYvhA), [ThePrimeagen](https://www.youtube.com/channel/UC8ENHE5xdFSwx71u3fDH5Xw), and [Thoughtbot](https://www.youtube.com/user/ThoughtbotVideo)
-3. (VIM Adventures)[https://vim-adventures.com/] - a really fun interactive
+3. [VIM Adventures](https://vim-adventures.com/) - a really fun interactive
    game, created to easily teach vim movements, while playing an RPG style game.

-If you would like to see my vimrc and other dotfiles please feel free to go to my (Github)[https://github.com/Mathie-Josh/Arch_laptop/].
+If you would like to see my vimrc and other dotfiles please feel free to go to my [Github](https://github.com/Mathie-Josh/Arch_laptop/).
 I need to update my README, but the files are all there!

 I hope you enjoy the wonderful and majestic world that is vim!